Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Lessons Learned and Challenges

 For external services, there could be a possibility to handle them with mocking techniques, and further manipulate responses with search from mocked services to maximize the coverage of testing targets (e.g., code coverage and fault detection).
 However, considering the complexity of these dependencies, it would be challenging to setup them properly in an automated way.
 Furthermore, this would further enlarge the search space for test case generation.
 Note that these issues are not specific to just \evo, but they would likely apply to any fuzzer used in this testing domain (i.e., microservices).

 Regarding the reset of databases, as discussed with the industrial partner, they could help us to isolate complete databases for testing with \evo.
 As the first setup, they could provide empty databases with an interface to clean all data.
 Thus, before executing every individual, we could reset the SUT to a certain state for generating independent tests at the end.
-However, based on the answers collected during the survey and interviews, it might not be sufficient to generate tests starting with empty databases.
+However, based on the answers collected during the survey and interviews, it might not be sufficient to generate tests starting with empty databases and, such tests cannot be executed in their main testing environment (i.e., cannot perform a reset of SUT in the main testing environment).
 Considering the existing data in the database, they are intentionally added for covering their business scenarios in real practice.
 Table~\ref{tab:sut-info} shows the number of rows of existing data in the databases the SUTs directly interact with in their testing environment.
-For \csA, there exist 256 024 rows.
+There exist 256,024 rows for \csA, and 1,742,574 rows for \csE.
 If the testing is involving many services, it is impractical to clean all data and re-add them before every single test.
 To better adopt \evo into this kind of industrial setting, there would be a challenge about how to utilize such existing data in the fuzzer (e.g., during test sampling) that could further result in a good coverage on real scenarios.
 This would be related to the data preparation challenge discussed in Section~\ref{subsec:rq4}, and have a proper reset of SUTs.